catalinred/catalinred.github.com/_posts/2014-02-01-moving-from-wordpress-to-jekyll.markdown

 - Miscellaneous
 ---

+My website was needing a fresh new look, and what better chance to learn a new approach than this?
+You may ask why would you want to move from WordPress to Jekyll when everything works just fine?
+That's a pretty good question and the I think the shortest answer is to learn.

+<!-- more -->

+## Still... why?

 I've read a lot of inspiring articles on moving from WordPress to Jekyll but the one you're reading now is a bit different, this one is merely mine.
 Jekyll might not be the easiest way to blog but it's one of the most challenging for sure. *Blogging Like a Hacker*, by its creator, [Tom Preston-Werner](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html), might be the best title ever that describes Jekyll.

-<!-- more -->

-## But... why?
-Yep, that's a pretty good question.
-Why would you want to move from WordPress to Jekyll when everything works just fine?
-The short answer is to learn.
-Obviously, I'm not a hacker but my website needed a fresh new look, and what better chance to **learn a new approach** than this?
+Don't get me wrong, I'm not a hacker! :)

 I'm still a big fan of WordPress, I'm still using it for other projects, I'll still recommend to others.
 But this time I just wanted something different.
 Lately I thought a lot about it and this move was part of my New Year's resolutions.